 46. Where a lifetime extension is combined with major renovation works of a nature or scale that is comparable, with regard to their potential to cause significant adverse transboundary environmental impacts, to that when the plant was first put into service, it must be regarded as a major change.
 This is the case where the nuclear power plant is subject to large-scale changes such as a comprehensive refurbishment of systems, structures and components.
 One factor that may indicate the scale of the works is the investment costs associated with their implementation.

 47. Where a lifetime extension is accompanied by physical works or modifications in the operating conditions of a smaller scale, certain internal or external factors may indicate whether the operation of the modified plant may amount to a major change.
-[The duration of the lifetime extension should also be taken into consideration.]
+In this context, it is also necessary that Parties consider the duration of the lifetime extension as one factor.
 A non-exhaustive list of illustrative factors that may be relevant to be considered when determining whether a lifetime extension amounts to a major change can be found in annex II to the present guidance.

 48. Regarding the variety of lifetime extension cases and their specific features, and taking account of both the individual technical specificities of each nuclear power plant and the different national legal and regulatory frameworks applied by the Parties, this guidance does not intend to draw up a specific list of physical works and modifications in the operating conditions that should generally not be considered as major changes.
 However, it should be noted that physical works undertaken as part of regular maintenance work or ageing management are not usually regarded as major changes.
-The same applies to the renewal of components and other works or modifications in the operating modifications [for which significant adverse transboundary impacts on the environment can be reasonably excluded].
 Such measures are typically covered by the authorization to operate.

 2. “Lifetime extension per se”

 49. It is unusual for lifetime extensions to be carried out without, inter alia, any associated physical works or modifications in the operating conditions.
 Nevertheless, irrespective of whether or not there are physical works or modifications in the operating conditions, the operation of a nuclear power plant is faced with a changing environment that occurs over the course of its lifetime and that may not have been considered in the initial authorization to operate.
-With respect to [the decision on] the lifetime extension, the changed environment, depending on its nature and scale, could constitute a factor that may indicate that the change in the likely impact of the proposed activity could, as such, be classified as a major change.
+With respect to the decision on the lifetime extension, the changed environment, depending on its nature and scale, could constitute a factor that may indicate that the change in the likely impact of the proposed activity could, as such, be classified as a major change.

 3. Multiple minor changes